wandb/docs/docs/guides/launch/docker.md

 :::

 <!-- TODO: put this in a technical FAQ or in the queue docs -->
 For jobs that use tensorflow on GPU, you might also need to specify a custom base image for the container build that the agent will perform in order for your runs to properly utilize GPUs.
-This can be done by adding an image tag under the `builder.cuda.base_image` key to the resource configuration.
+This can be done by adding an image tag under the `builder.accelerator.base_image` key to the resource configuration.
 For example:

 ```json
 {